tmillr/ava/docs/07-test-timeouts.md

 });
 ```

-An optional message string can be provided.
+An optional message string can also be provided.
 This can be useful if your test depends on some other setup that may not have been completed:

 ```js
 test('foo', t => {